Calima - a weather phenomenon on the Canary Islands with far-reaching consequences

 Blessing or a curse? - That is the question here!

-La Palma-residents know the phenomenon, but tourists rub their eyes and be amazed: Suddenly, it is so light on the- and Sun-drenched island views of sea and mountains as it is today Tan-no longer available.
+La Palma-residents know the phenomenon, but tourists rub their eyes and be amazed - so as today, on 28.
+March 2018: Suddenly, it is so light on the- and Sun-drenched island views of sea and mountains Tan-no longer available.
 Responsible for the so-called records Calima, a weather location, the Canary Islands to wafting in the sand from the Sahara.
 No one is thrilled – shows a look outside the box of the archipelago, that the wind-whipped desert dust has incredible implications for ecosystems to water and land.
-We highlight the multidimensional nature of this weather phenomenon for a change even in an essay.

-The Calima – in the Canary Islands as dry fog Bruma Seca may refer to – makes, what he wants.
+The Calima - in the Canary Islands as dry fog Bruma Seca may refer to - makes, what he wants.
 He is up to ten times a year.
-He can just a few days and – in fortunately rare cases – also once a week or longer.
-He brings mostly hot air, Oddly enough, he is but also sometimes surprisingly cool.
-The Calima comes always different and: Time it is accompanied by calm, Once he has a slight breeze in the luggage, and when it comes to the crunch, He sweeps in the form of hot storm winds therefore.
+He can just a few days and - in fortunately rare cases - also once a week or longer.
+Currently give the Weathermen starting on Thursday, 29.
+March 2018, again all-clear.
+The Calima brings mostly hot air, Oddly enough, he is but also sometimes surprisingly cool.
+And he is always different: Time it is accompanied by calm, Once he has a slight breeze in the luggage, and when it comes to the crunch, He sweeps in the form of hot storm winds therefore.
 But always the air humidity drops rapidly, the ochre covering cars and houses up reddish dust, sneaks into every crevice and irritates the mucous membranes.
 The health authorities of the Canary Islands Government therefore spend alerts especially for allergic persons and enforced at high concentrations of dust in the air, to reside not in the open air.
 Making fire and work with sparking devices in the open are now absolutely taboo: In summer, forests and fields dry out in longer-lasting desert winds, the farmers on La Palma complain about some big damage, and the risk of forest fire climbs in the extreme range.

 The weather phenomenon originates in the Sahara, reached the Canary Islands West of the African mainland desert but not necessarily from the East: "It may happen quite, that the Sahara sand is blown about Madeira first and later with a North wind, or even from West of the Canary Islands", explained Roger P. Frey in his book "Weather on the island of La Palma".